AriFordsham/GHCWiki/collection-class-framework.md

   1. It seemed like a bad idea to do the same thing as something that already existed.
   1. Collections are (mostly) about performance anyway (otherwise everyone would use standard linked-lists).
   1. The type give information about the programmer's expected behaviour of the collection.
-- This deliberaty uses many symbols already in the prelude.
+- This deliberately uses many symbols already in the prelude.
 The intent is that the user hides whatever clashes from Prelude, however it's also possible to import this module qualified.
 - This uses functional dependencies.
 This is motivated by the fact that it gives a lot more expressive power without much inconvenience for the users. (note: We should consider porting this to Associated Types, since it's an alternative for FD in next version of Haskell.)
 - A single module is currently proposed, for ease of testing.
 The final version should of course be properly spilt into modules.
 - Most names of classes are only tentative and should be all reconsidered.
 Good ideas welcome.